xlwings/xlwings-server/docs/limitations.md

 # Limitations

+## Shared Runtime

+xlwings Server requires the shared runtime.
+Please consult the [official docs](https://learn.microsoft.com/en-us/javascript/api/requirement-sets/common/shared-runtime-requirement-sets) to see which Excel versions are supported.

 ## xlwings API coverage

 At the moment, xlwings Server doesn't cover yet 100% of the xlwings API.
 The following attributes are currently missing.
 If you need them, please reach out so we can prioritize their implementation.
 Alternatively, you can implement a [workaround](missing_features.md).